 Most veterinary offices are happy to do a quick weigh-in.
 Be sure to call ahead to check office hours and avoid busy times.
 The receptionist should be able to recommend a best day and time for a weigh-in.

 Your cat may be weighed alone on the scale or in the carrier on the scale (subtracting the weight of the carrier) to become familiar with the veterinary office.
-A one-pound gain or loss in an average 10-pound cat represents 10% of their body weight, so tracking weight is always a healthy idea.
+A one-pound gain or loss in an average 10-pound cat represents 10 percent of their body weight, so tracking weight is always a healthy idea.

 Speak to your veterinarian about scheduling your cat's appointment during quieter times of the day.
 Some veterinarians have cat-only entrances and waiting rooms which also help to keep cats calm.